YuheiNakasaka/initial-laravel/readme.md

 5. cd initial-laravel
 6. composer install
 7. chmod -R 777 app/storage
+8. $composer dump-autoload
-8. Access http://< your setting hosts name >/
+9. Access http://< your setting hosts name >/

 # Notes
 *if "SQLSTATE[HY000] [2002] No such file or directory" message occured, you should add path to  your php.ini file like: